 Taxi driver whose actions left teen dead, 3 seriously injured, had committed string of traffic offences

-SINGAPORE: The taxi driver whose actions led to a crash that killed teenager Kathy Ong and seriously injured three of her NUS friends had committed a series of serious traffic offences previously.
+SINGAPORE: The taxi driver whose actions led to a crash that killed NUS undergraduate Kathy Ong and seriously injured three others had committed a series of serious traffic offences previously.

 Yap Kok Hua, a Premier Taxis driver, was jailed for eight weeks and banned from driving for five years on Friday (Aug 2) after he pleaded guilty to one charge of causing death by a negligent act not amounting to culpable homicide and a second of causing grievous hurt to three other passengers.